1

 Quarry

-The production of cement starts with the extraction of raw materials from a quarry.
 The main raw material is limestone, but it can also be clay, marl stone or chalk.
 The rocky materials have a heterogeneous composition and can have dimensions up to 1.8 meters.
 They are separated from the bedrock by blasting.
 After separation, they are collected by a crane into a truck so they can be transported to the crusher.
 At this stage, there is no or limited use of compressed air.

 Crusher